jayadevnpatil/Git/README.md

 ### Cloning a Remote Repository
-The `git clone` command is used to create a copy of a remote repository on your local machine.
+The `git clone` command is used to create a copy of a remote repository on the local machine.

 ```bash
 git clone <repository_URL> <where to clone>
 ```

 ### Displaying Remote Repository URLs
-The `git remote -v` command is used to display the URLs of remote repositories associated with your local repository.
-This command shows both the fetch and push URLs for each remote repository, allowing you to view where your local repository is configured to fetch from and push to.
+The `git remote -v` command is used to display the URLs of remote repositories associated with the local repository.
+This command shows both the fetch and push URLs for each remote repository, allowing one to view where the local repository is configured to fetch from and push to.

 ```bash
 git remote -v